Alphaopen/alphalogic_api/docs/alphalogic_api.rst

         def handle_before_remove_device(self):
             do something

-You can use this handler to do something before the node(s) from the tree of adapter objects will be deleted.
+You can use this handler to do something before the adapter object will be deleted.
 You must use the exact name of the handler as in the example above.

 3) Changing the value of the parameter: